 The difference between spear phishing and phishing is the approach used.
 Spear phishing is a targeted and personalized type of phishing.

 The nature of bulk phishing emails makes it easier for recipients to avoid being tricked.
-However, many individuals are prone to clicking email attachments and not thoroughly verifying the sender’s email address before responding.
+However, as we know, many individuals are prone to clicking email attachments and not thoroughly verifying the sender’s email address before responding.

-Cyber security awareness training and phishing simulation is key in reinforcing the importance of being cyber aware when it comes to emails and the inbox.
+Cyber security awareness training and continuous education are vital in reinforcing the importance of being cyber-aware of emails and the inbox.

 How Does Spear Phishing Happen?

 Spear phishing happens when an innocent victim responds to a fraudulent email request demanding action.
-This action can include providing passwords, credit card details, clicking links to confirm shipping information or to transfer money.
+This action can include providing passwords, credit card details, clicking links to confirm shipping information, or transferring money.

-These spear phishing emails seem believable because the cybercriminal has collected key personal information about the recipient.
+These spear phishing emails seem believable because the cyber criminal has collected sensitive personal information about the recipient.
 This information is used in the email to trick the recipient into believing the email is legitimate.

-Often these emails appear to come from the recipient’s manager, colleague, friend, family member, bank, or a popular online store.
-Using a tone and voice that expresses urgency, the recipient is compelled to take action immediately to prevent large losses, a legal charge or a shutdown of an account.
+Often these emails appear to come from the recipient’s boss, colleague, friend, family member, bank, or a popular online store.
+Using a tone and voice that expresses urgency, the recipient is compelled to act immediately to prevent significant losses, a shutdown of an account, or a legal charge.

 Many people are embarrassed to admit when they’ve been tricked by a spear phishing email, believing they should have known better.

-It is crucial that everyone receives security awareness training that emphasizes how easy it is to be tricked into giving up confidential information by savvy cybercriminals.
+Everyone must receive security awareness training emphasizing how easy it is to be tricked into giving up confidential information by savvy cyber criminals.

 It’s important to remember that spear phishing attacks rely on the human element – people are busy, trustworthy, and blindly click links without thinking twice.

-Phishing simulation allows you to identify which employees are prone to spear phishing and phishing attacks and to demonstrate how easy it is for spear phishing to happen.
+A phishing simulation enables you to identify which employees are prone to engaging with spear phishing and phishing attacks, as well as demonstrate how easy it is for one of those schemes to be successful.

 How Common is Spear Phishing?

-Using information freely available on social media and company websites, criminals can gather enough information to send personalized trustworthy emails to victims.
+In short, spear phishing is an increasingly common cyber threat due to how effective it has become.
+Using information freely available on social media and company websites, criminals can gather enough information to send personalized, trustworthy emails to victims.

-Social engineering is a savvy way to trick people into giving up access, details and information that they know they should keep secure and private.
-Both social engineering and spear phishing rely on the natural human tendency to trust others.
+Social engineering is a savvy way to trick people into giving up information, access, and details they know they should keep secure and private.
+Social engineering and spear phishing rely on the natural tendency to trust others.

 Use proven security awareness training and phishing simulation platforms to keep spear phishing and social engineering risks top-of-mind for employees.
-Create internal cyber security heroes who are committed to keeping your organization cyber secure.
+Create internal cyber security heroes committed to keeping your organization cyber secure.

-Remind your security leaders and cyber security heroes to regularly monitor employee spear phishing awareness with phishing simulation tools.
-Take advantage of phishing microlearning modules to change behavior, educate and train.
+Remind your security leaders and cyber security heroes to monitor employee spear phishing awareness with phishing simulation tools regularly.
+Take advantage of phishing microlearning modules to educate, train, and change behavior.

-Provide ongoing communication and campaigns about cyber security, spear phishing and social engineering.
-This includes establishing strong password policies and reminding employees about the risks that can come in the format of attachments, emails and URLs.
+Provide ongoing communication and campaigns about cyber security, spear phishing, and social engineering.
+This added reinforcement can include establishing strong password policies and reminding employees about the risks that can come in the format of emails, URLs, and attachments.

 Establish network access rules that limit the use of personal devices and the sharing of information outside of your corporate network.

-Ensure that all applications, internal software, network tools and operating systems are up-to-date and secure.
+Ensure that all applications, operating systems, network tools, and internal software are up-to-date and secure.
 Install malware protection and anti-spam software.

 What Is A Spear Phishing Simulation?

-Spear phishing simulation is the best way to raise awareness of spear phishing risks and to identify which employees are at risk for spear phishing and phishing.
+Spear phishing simulations are the best way to raise awareness of spear phishing risks and to identify which employees are most vulnerable to this threat.

-Spear phishing simulations allow you to easily incorporate cyber security awareness training into your organization in an interactive and informative format.
+Spear phishing simulation lets you easily incorporate cyber security awareness training into your organization in an interactive and informative format.

-People see first-hand how personalized trustworthy emails are used to steal personal and corporate information.
-Real-time spear phishing simulations are an accessible way for any organization to educate people and increase alertness levels to spear phishing attacks and techniques.
+People see first-hand how personalized, trustworthy emails steal personal and corporate information.
+Real-time spear phishing simulations are an accessible way for any organization to educate people and increase awareness to spear phishing attacks and techniques.

 Top 10 Benefits Of Spear Phishing Simulations?